 Augustana Earns Major Grant to Advance Sustainability

-Augustana University has received a six-figure grant from the Margaret A. Cargill Philanthropies, a nonprofit dedicated to helping society, the arts and the environment.
+Augustana University has received a six-figure grant from a nonprofit dedicated to helping society, the arts and the environment.

 The grant will allow Augustana to launch a campus-wide strategic plan to integrate sustainability into aspects such as its curriculum, its co-curricular initiatives, operations and identity.

 Implementation of the grant will be directed through the president’s office with leadership provided by a campus sustainability council.
 Three student assistants will provide data analysis, marketing, communications and coordination support.

 The top priorities of the campus sustainability council are to create and implement a five-year sustainability strategic plan by September 2020.
 The strategy, accommodated by the grant, is to further strengthen Augustana’s current and future sustainability efforts.